Saghen/blink.cmp/README.md

         gap = 1,
         -- Use treesitter to highlight the label text of completions from these sources treesitter = {},
+        -- Recommended to enable it just for the LSP source -- treesitter = { 'lsp' }

         -- Components to render, grouped by column columns = { { 'kind_icon' }, { 'label', 'label_description', gap = 1 } },